-The MESSENGER RS RDA references products in several context collections; thus "xxx" in Table 4 represents "investigation", "instrument_host", "instrument", and "target" (see also Figure 1).
-Note that the document collection (last row in Table 4) does not belong to the MESSENGER RS RDA; it is a member of the MESSENGER Mission bundle (Figure 1).

 3.5.2 Product LIDs and File Names

 Product identifiers (the sixth field in the product LID) are constructed using rules that vary slightly among product types.
-The extension ".dat" is appended to the product identifier (also known as the base file name) to form the name of a binary data file.
+The extension ".dat" is appended to the product identifier, which is also the base file name, to form the name of a binary data file.
 When the data file is an ASCII table with fixed width fields, the extension is ".tab"; when the data file is an ASCII table with variable width fields, the extension is ".csv"; when the data file is ASCII text, the extension is ".txt"; and when the data file is a PDF/A-formatted document, the extension is ".pdf".
 In each case labels use the base name of the data file and the extension ".xml".

 Context products are labels only — XML documents labeling physical or conceptual objects, which have no digital component (for example, the MESSENGER mission and spacecraft and the target Mercury).
 Details and examples are shown below.

 3.5.2.1 Observational Products